meghaaila/dev_coding_challenge/README.md

-# DOSE Junior Developer Coding Challenge
+# DOSE Developer Coding Challenge

 This is your opportunity to show us what you are capabale of!
 We are looking for developers who :
 - Write clean, well structured code